William C. Shiel Jr., MD, FACP, FACR

 T...Telangiectasias are tiny red areas, frequently on the face, hands, and in the mouth behind the lips.
 These areas blanch when they are pressed upon and represent widened (dilated) capillaries.

-Patients with limited systemic sclerosis can have variations of CREST with differing manifestations, for example, CRST, REST, or ST. Patients can also have initial illness with features of CREST that evolve into the diffuse form of scleroderma.
+Patients with limited systemic sclerosis can have variations of CREST with differing manifestations, for example, CRST, REST, or ST. Occasionally, patients can have initial illness with features of CREST that evolve into the diffuse form of scleroderma.
 Some patients have "overlaps" of scleroderma and other connective tissue diseases, such as rheumatoid arthritis, systemic lupus erythematosus, and polymyositis.
 When features of scleroderma are present along with features of polymyositis, systemic lupus erythematosus, and certain abnormal blood tests, the condition is referred to as mixed connective tissue disease (MCTD).

 Viewers share their comments